Joint Optimization of Routing and Purification to Meet Fidelity Targets in Quantum Networks: Performance metrics

-The throughput $T$ is defined as the ratio of the number of successfully established entanglement requests $n_s$ in each time slot to the length of the time slot interval $I_{t}$, indicating the rate of successful requests in each time slot.
+The success rate $R_s$ is defined as the number of successfully established entanglement requests $n_s$ per time slot.
+The higher the success rate, the more entanglement requests satisfy the target fidelity requirement.